ExpoSEJS/PLDI-Artifact/README.md

 ./run_spin_on_microbenchmarks
 ```

 After executing each of the commands in this order you should see the number of failing test cases decrease corresponding to the increased support.
 The test suite has cases for the regular expression methods match, split, exec, search and test and tests a variety of language features, including cases that are likely to fail if operator matching precedence is not correctly represented.
-Note: The SPIN submission fails test cases often due to creating superfluous paths.
+Note: The SPIN submission fails many test cases due to a small error in the model creating many superfluous paths.

 ### Executing on real libraries (with automated harness generation)